<img height="1" width="1" src="https://www.facebook.com/tr?id=806477592798641&ev=PageView&noscript=1"/>

 Meeting the need

-Consumer demand is driving greener products, so it’s not an aspect of the business that can be overlooked without the risk of being left behind.
-And, as energy costs increase, looking for ways to trim spending is a smart risk mitigation approach.
+Consumer demand is driving greener products, so it’s not an aspect of the business that can be overlooked without risking being left behind.
+As energy costs increase, looking for ways to trim spending is a smart risk mitigation approach.

 Bottom line

-Building a more sustainable business starts with taking a critical look at current technologies, activities and policies.
-Participate in an energy audit to see where to gain efficiencies in your facility – whether it’s with the structure itself or equipment upgrades.
-Also, look for ways to add value to what has traditionally been thought of as waste.
+Building a more sustainable business starts with critically examining current technologies, activities, and policies.
+Participate in an energy audit to see where your facility can gain efficiencies through structural or equipment upgrades.
+Also, look for ways to add value to what has traditionally been considered waste.